Araguaia National Park: Bananal Island (Brazil)

 Mammals in Araguaia National Park include marsh deer, other species of deer, peccary, capybara, giant anteater, maned wolf, jaguar, giant otter and armadillo.

-Reptiles present include the anaconda, spectacled caiman, black caiman and South American river turtle.
-The rivers are home to freshwater fish as well as Amazon river dolphins and Tucuxi dolphins.
+Reptiles include the anaconda, spectacled caiman, black caiman and South American river turtle.
+In addition, the rivers are home to freshwater fish, Amazon river dolphins, and Tucuxi dolphins.

-Location map of Bananal Island in the Brazilian state of Tocantins
+Map depicting the location of Bananal Island (green area) in the Brazilian state of Tocantins

 Bananal Island

-Bananal Island is a large river island formed from the bisection of the Araguaia River, in the southwestern part of the Brazilian state of Tocantins.
-The island is formed by a fork in a very flat section of the river.
+Bananal Island is a large river island formed from the bisection of the Araguaia River in the southwestern part of the Brazilian state of Tocantins.
+A fork forms the island in a very flat section of the river.
 It is the largest fluvial island in the world.

 The island was discovered on July 26, 1773, by the Sertanista (backwoodsman) José Pinto Fonseca and was initially named "Sant'Ana Island."
-Later, it was renamed "Bananal" due to the existence of extensive banana plantations.
+Later, it was renamed "Bananal" due to extensive banana plantations.

 No bridges serve Bananal Island.
 For much of the year, access to the island is by boat.
 However, for a few weeks during the dry season, from June to August, the river is low enough that the island can be reached by vehicle.
-The main forms of transport within the island are by horse and bicycle, or by foot.
+The primary forms of transport within the island are by horse, bicycle, or foot.

 Today, the island is a natural and cultural preserve.
 The northern one-third is designated as a National Park and is the habitat of babassu palms, tropical birds and freshwater fish.
 The southern two-thirds is set as a cultural preserve for indigenous peoples.

-Suyá indigenous people populate the island and makeup at least four tribes that include the Javaés, Karajá, Ava-Canoeiro and Tuxá who live within 16 aldeias or villages.
+Suyá indigenous people populate the island.
+They make up at least four tribes, including the Javaés, Karajá, Ava-Canoeiro, and Tuxá, who live within 16 aldeias or villages.

-Inside the "Mata do Mamão", an immense forest located in the north-central part of the island, there is a small group of Avá-Canoeiros who reject any kind of contact with civilization, including the indigenous peoples of the nearest villages.
+Inside the "Mata do Mamão," an immense forest in the north-central part of the island, a small group of Avá-Canoeiros rejects any contact with civilization, including the indigenous peoples of the nearest villages.